Sonora27/movie-data-project/readme.md

 ## Conclusions and Recommendations for Microsoft

-* Microsoft should make big-budgeted action and adventure movies if they are looking to make the biggest splash at the box office
+* Microsoft should make big-budgeted Action and Adventure movies if they are looking to make the biggest splash at the box office
-* Seth Rogen's hypothesis that comedy movies need to have to big budgets in modern times in order to be successful appears to be supported by our data
+* Seth Rogen's hypothesis that Comedy movies need to have to big budgets in modern times in order to be successful appears to be supported by our data
-* Microsoft should capitalize on the current box office market inefficiency on comedies by making a big-budgeted comedy
+* Microsoft should capitalize on the current box office market inefficiency on Comedies by making a big-budgeted Comedy
-* They would have little competition in the genre and big-budgeted comedies are experiencing much increased success recently
+* They would have little competition in the genre and big-budgeted Comedies are experiencing much increased success recently

 ## Future Work

+* Are there any Comedy genre synergies that perform better at the box office than others?
+* For example, does an Action Comedy generate better revenue at the box office than an Adventure Comedy?